kiranch97/docker-images/README.md

 ## Getting started

 To get the whole stack up and running quickly follow these steps.
-To run/debug each element seperately, see the README file in their respective folders.
+To run/debug each element seperately, see the README files in their respective folders.

 ### Requirements

 - Docker
-- Node (tested with v12.2.0)
+- NPM + Node (tested with v12.2.0)
-- NPM
 - Python (v3.7)
-- CUDA Toolkit (optional)
+- [CUDA Toolkit](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/) (optional for running Frame Analyzer on GPU)

 ### Setup